Trucker’s Actions Causes Two Crashes In Construction Zone on I-64 Near Mt. Vernon, Illinois

 Truck Driver’s Neglect Launches Concrete Barrier Into Innocent Driver’s Lane of Travel

 According to the Illinois State Police, at around 9:18 p.m., a semi-truck with a trailer struck a concrete median barrier on westbound I-64 at milepost 71, flipping his tractor-trailer over into the median.
-The impact dislodged a barrier, pushing large chunks of concrete into the eastbound lanes, creating an immediate hazard for oncoming traffic.
-With low light and little expectation for a large concrete barrier in the roadway, an eastbound vehicle on I-64 collided with the displaced concrete barrier, resulting in significant injuries to the driver.
+The impact dislodge a barrier, pushing large chunks of concrete into the eastbound lanes, creating an immediate hazard for oncoming traffic.
+With low light and little expectation for a large concrete barrier in the roadway, an eastbound vehicle on I-64 collided with the displace concrete barrier, resulting in significant injuries to the driver.

-Hazards in the Roadway Are Unexpected and Can Result in Serious Damages
+Hazards in the Roadway Are Unexpected and Can Result in Serious Damages In Mt.
+Vernon

 Related Categories